tonguyenquanghuy/Employee-churn/README.md

 - Proactive retention: understanding churn drivers enables proactive measures to enhance employee satisfaction and retain talent.

 # PRIMARY AIM
-Construct a model to predict employee departure likelihood utilising various predictors
+Construct a model to predict employee departure likelihood utilising various predictors.

 # HYPOTHESIS
 Employee satisfaction, salary, and average monthly hours are anticipated to be significant indicators of turnover.